pnp/sp-dev-fx-aces/samples/BasicCard-MonitorSecurity/README.md

 ## Minimal Path to Awesome

-- Clone this repository
+* Clone this repository
+* Ensure all pre-requisites are met
-- Ensure that you are at the solution folder
+* Ensure that you are at the solution folder
-- in the command-line run:
+* in the command line run:
-  - **npm install**
-  - **gulp serve**

-> Include any additional steps as needed.
+  * `npm install`
+  * `gulp serve`

 ## Features

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.
+* This adaptive card extension is build for identity administors to review security risks and risky user from Viva Connection dashboard.
+* This also illustrates ability to use [identity protection](https://docs.microsoft.com/en-us/graph/api/resources/identityprotection-overview) graph api on top of the SharePoint Framework.
+* Dynamic data and demo data toggle option, and set maximum number of returned result from graph Api using property pane

 ## References